sayanlp99/bits_notes/sem2/devops/devops.md

 ### **Conclusion**
 Deployment strategies and continuous deployment practices are critical for modern software systems.
 By employing methods like blue-green deployment, canary releasing, and robust rollback plans, organizations can achieve faster delivery cycles, minimal downtime, and reliable systems.
 Continuous improvement and automation amplify these benefits, fostering innovation and responsiveness.

-Let me know if you’d like further clarification or examples on any topic!

-I'll extract detailed notes from the provided PDF and expand them with additional context and explanations as required.
-This may take a few moments.

-Here are detailed notes extracted from the document, expanded with explanations where needed:

 ---

 ### **Introduction to Monitoring in DevOps**